Zistack/Satisfactory-Optimizer/README.md

  * "geothermal_generator" contains all recipes for the Geothermal Generator.
  * "nuclear_power_plant" contains all recipes for the Nuclear Power Plant.
  * "power" contains all recipes that generate power.

+There are also groups for all of the recipe categories defined by the game.
+These groups are:

+ * "standard_parts"
+ * "electronics"
+ * "compounds"
+ * "biomass"
+ * "alien_remains"
+ * "power_shards"
+ * "space_elevator"
+ * "communications"
+ * "industrial_parts"
+ * "containers"
+ * "nuclear"
+ * "tools"
+ * "ammunition"
+ * "packaging" is notable because it contains all recipes for packing fluids into containers
+ * "unpackaging" is similarly notable because it contains all recipes for unpacking fluids from containers
+ * "oil_products"
+ * "advanced_refinement"
+ * "fuel"
+ * "ingots"
+ * "quantum_technology"
+ * "raw_resource_conversion" is notable because it contains all raw resource transmutation recipes

 ### "excluded_recipes": ["Recipe OR Group", ...] (optional)